|Capt. Clinton Dennis

 The Americans saw that the American bombers were doing a job on the Japanese transports.
 There were at least forty wrecked ships in the bay.
 When the POWs reached the pier, there were three ships docked.
 One was a old run down ship, the other two were large and in good shape.
 They soon discovered one of the two nicer ships was their ship.
 At 5:00 PM and boarded the Oryoku Maru for transport to Japan.

-The ship sailed and became a part of a convoy which moved without lights.
+700 POWs were put in the forward hold, with 800 in its middle hold, and 100 in its aft hold.
+The ship moved to a point in Manila Bay and dropped anchor and remained there for two days.
+The Japanese hoped that the a storm would provide cover for the ships.
+It sailed and became a part of a convoy which moved without lights.
+The one thing that had not been anticipated was for the weather to improve.
 The cries for air began as the men lost discipline, so the Japanese threatened to cover the holds and cut off all air.
 When the Japanese sent down fried rice, cabbage, and fried seaweed, those further back from the opening got nothing.